-Theme Class number of times Description Guidance 1 Introduction of this course Introduction of Civil 5 To help the exercise, the target area of civil engineering is explained with Engineering 3 some concrete examples.
-Individual avanaica 8 Students are asked to pick up one of the social infrastructure in their own Individual exercise 8 coutries and to sumarize the outline about it.
-Durantation 4 Each student is asked to make a presentation about the social infrastracture Presentation 4 he/she examined.
-For designing infrastructures appropriately, it is important to reveal problems in the society and find their solutions.
-For the sake of this, the concept of Structuring problems 2 brainstorm and KJ method, which can help structuring problems, is explained.
+Class number of times Description 1 Introduction of this course To help the exercise, the target area of civil engineering is explained with 3 some concrete examples. - Students are asked to pick up one of the social infrastructure in their own 8 coutries and to sumarize the outline about it.
+4 Each student is asked to make a presentation about the social infrastracture 4 he/she examined.
+For designing infrastructures appropriately, it is important to reveal problems 3 2 in the society and find their solutions.
+For the sake of this, the concept of brainstorm and KJ method, which can help structuring problems, is explained.
 Furthermore, to understand the concept of these method, the exercise is conducted.
-0 Students are divided into several groups and discuss disirable social Group exercise 8 infrastracture with group members.
-Presentation 2 Each group is asked to make a presentation about disirable social infrastracture 2 based on the discussion.
+0 Students are divided into several groups and discuss disirable social 8 infrastracture with group members.
+2 Each group is asked to make a presentation about disirable social infrastracture 2 based on the discussion.
+1 5 8 4

-[Textbook ] The printed handout will be distributed as appropriate
+【Textbook】 The printed handout will be distributed as appropriate